DevBarcamp/site-and-notes/README.md

 ## License

-Copyright © 2013-2016 Alan Dipert and Micha Niskin
+Copyright © 2017 Albert Lai

 Distributed under the Eclipse Public License, the same as Clojure.